discord/heroku-sample-app/README.md

 ```
 First off, clone the sample-app.

-1) open/create the .env in Baker-bot's root directory
+1) open/create the `.env` in Baker-bot's root directory
 2) configure the `GUILD_ID` and `CLIENT_ID`
 3) `npm install` will install all dependencies located in the package.json in a folder called node_modules

-After cloning the project and installing all of the dependencies, you're going to need to add your Discord API `TOKEN` in the `.env` file as well Your `.env` should include the following for this bot to operate properly:
+After cloning the project and installing all of the dependencies, you're going to need to add your Discord API `TOKEN` in the `.env` file as well as the `GUILD_ID` and `CLIENT_ID`.
+Your `.env` should include the following for this bot to operate properly:
 ```
 TOKEN=
 GUILD_ID=